Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 If you want your cloud application to look, work, and feel right, you will need to communicate this to your engineering teams.

-By evaluating both the benefits and drawbacks of public, private, hybrid, and a multi-cloud approach, you can pick the most suitable option for your needs.
+By evaluating both the benefits and drawbacks of public, private, hybrid, and multi-cloud approaches, you can pick the most suitable option for your needs.

 Start by installing a cloud firewall to prevent data leaks.
-Also, back up your data in case you need to roll back changes to avoid compatibility issues.
+Also, back up your data in case you need to roll back changes in case of issues such as compatibility quirks.
 Next, transfer your data to the cloud provider of your choice.
 You can upload data to the cloud over the internet.

 Now is the perfect time to measure and monitor your migration costs with an automated tool — more about the tools in the next section.